West End station (MARTA)

-West End is an elevated rail station on the Red and Gold lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system servicing the West End and most of Southwest Atlanta, including neighborhoods bordering Cascade Road and Metropolitan Parkway.
-The West End station opened on September 11, 1982.
+West End is an elevated subway station on the Red and Gold lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system servicing the West End and most of Southwest Atlanta, including neighborhoods bordering Cascade Road and Metropolitan Parkway.
+The West End station opened on December 11, 1982.

 This station provides access to The Mall at Westend and the Woodruff Library Shuttle to Clark Atlanta University.